Konatanaya/Geometric-Actor-Critic/README.md

         author = {Wu, Shiqing and Li, Weihua and Bai, Quan}, }

+    @inproceedings{wu2021learning,
+      title={Learning Policies for Effective Incentive Allocation in Unknown Social Networks}, author={Wu, Shiqing and Bai, Quan and Li, Weihua}, booktitle={Proceedings of the 20th International Conference on Autonomous Agents and MultiAgent Systems}, pages={1701--1703},
+      year={2021}
+    }

 If you make use of Agent-based Decision-Making (ADM) Model in your work, please cite the following paper:

     @inproceedings{wu2019adaptive,